Katsevich-Lab/import-frangieh-2021/README.md

 Note that only about 60% of cells received exactly one gRNA.
 About 10% of cells had no detected gRNAs, and about 30% of cells had more than one gRNA detected.
-It is unclear whether the association analysis in the paper was restricted to cells with exactly one gRNA, but we decided it’s safer to do so.
+It is unclear whether the association analysis in the paper was restricted to cells with exactly one gRNA.
+We keep all cells (regardless of gRNA count) in the processed data.
 Below is the number of cells in each experimental condition with exactly one gRNA:

 ``` r
 dplyr::left_join(